 First, we looked at how each board performed on a steep incline (14%), going 750 vertical feet up, turning around and descending the same slope.
 This test provided our analysts with the opportunity to look at both the power of the motors to propel a rider, but also the ability of those same motors to arrest a rider on the descent.

-Finally, for the more adventurous riders out there, we looked at how each board did on grass, as well as on dirt and sand.
-Multiple testers rode the boards throughout the testing, and we averaged their scores and opinions to make the final determination.
+Next, we looked at how well each model traversed rough pavement, wide cracks, and whether they could safely and comfortably clear a threshold.
+Finally, we addressed the concerns of the more adventurous riders out there and assessed the performance of each board performed on grass, dirt, and sand.
+Multiple testers rode the boards throughout the testing, and we averaged their scores to make the final determination.

-As we learned in our testing, these products can break when pushed to their limits.
+As we learned in our testing, these products can and will break when pushed to their limits.
 It's important to know that the manufacturer stands behind their product, or that you can at the very least get in contact with them about an issue or a warranty claim.

 Throughout our testing regime the boards experienced a variety of crashes, and some handled them better than others.
 We rated how each board stood up to this abuse by visually inspecting each product for physical damage.
 Next, we contacted the manufacturer of each board with a technical question via email and rated their response.
 Finally, we evaluated the manufactuers' warranties; what is the period of coverage and how comprehensive is that coverage.

 Our final analysis address all aspects of battery life.
 This metric is split into three parts — run time, range and recharge time — with run time comprising the largest percentage of the metric's score.
 The run time test was an evaluation of how many minutes a fully charged battery lasted in our obstacle course with riders switching every lap so that no board was unfairly penalized for having a larger rider.
 Scores were based on how long each board ran, thus providing a general idea of how long each board would last when playing (e.g. doing spins, turns, and rapid direction changes).